ThaaoBlues/pmanager/README.md

-- A modulename.xml file that has the same name as the module and script and basically store the content of the files and the folder architecture for your module . (it can be empty)
+- And a < modulename >.xml file that has the same name as the module and script and basically store the content of the files and the folder architecture for your module . (template tag can be empty)

 It must looks like this (obviously adapt the file name and the template content):